JamieTremaine/COMP3015/README.md

 Although the shader supports normal maps not all of the models used have a normal map.
 A common workaround that I used was to create a tiny 4x4 image that could be used as a placeholder normal map when one was not being used.

 A skybox is also created using the same shader as the rest of the models.
 A float flag is used when the active nexture is the skybox texture and different shading approach is taken.
 The flag is then set to 0 when the skybox has finished rendering.

+### shaders
+bliin-phong has been implmented in the fragment shader.
+Firstly normals, tangents and binomials are calculated in the vertex shader.
+Light directions for each light source are also calculated and stoed in an array.
+A float called 'isSkybox' is used in the fragment shader to differenciate between skybox textures and other model textures.
+Skybox textures do not pass through binn-phong wheras all other items do.
+All items that cass through the shader have gamma correction applied before they are returned.
+Toon shading has also been applied to the shader with three levels.

+### scene
+The scene is of a dragon attacking a tower at dusk.
+It contains a tower model, a dragon model, tiled cobblstone ground and tiled rocks bordering the edge of the scene.
+A soft red glow shines from behind the tower to indicate the burning village that the dragon has just laid waste to.
+A second light pans across the scene to indicate dusk turning into night.